Sreejith-nair511/Sicproject/README.md

 If you encounter any issues or have questions about the system:
 1. Check that all requirements are installed
 2. Ensure you're using Python 3.6 or higher
-3. Run the deploy.py script to reinstall dependencies
+3. Run the appropriate deploy script to reinstall dependencies
 4. Contact the development team through GitHub issues

 ## 📄 License